Information for Parents of School-Age Children

 Be sure to supervise young children when they brush.
 Here’s what you should know:

 - For children aged 3 to 6, you put the toothpaste on the brush.
 Use only a pea-sized amount of fluoride toothpaste.
 (In children under age 2, dental experts recommend that you do not use fluoride toothpaste unless a doctor or dentist tells you to.)

 - Encourage your child to spit out the toothpaste rather than swallow it.
 Children under 6 tend to swallow much of the toothpaste on their brush.
 If children regularly consume higher-than-recommended amounts of fluoride during the teeth-forming years, their permanent teeth may develop white lines or flecks called dental fluorosis.
 Fluorosis is usually mild; in many cases, only a dental professional would notice it.

-- Until they are 7 or 8 years old, you will need to help your child brush.
+- If your child is younger than 6, you will need to help your child brush.
 Young children cannot get their teeth clean by themselves.
 Try brushing your child’s teeth first, then let them finish.